py5coding/py5book/developer/how_does_py5_work.md

 ### 4. Animation Thread Calls `py5.core.Sketch`'s User Methods

 The animation thread will make calls to `py5.core.Sketch`'s `setup()` and `draw()` methods.
 It will also call its mouse and keyboard methods.
-The `py5.core.Sketch` class implements every possible user function.
+The `py5.core.Sketch` class implements every possible user method so it can call the user's Python functions when needed.

 ### 5. Call User's Python Functions from `py5.core.Sketch`'s User Methods